-Milagros de la Torre is an artist whose work examines the image, its vocabulary and language, mostly through an autobiographical lens.
+Milagros de la Torre is an artist whose work examines the image and its vocabulary, mostly through an autobiographical lens.
 Her work is conceptually layered and often questions established systems of representation and meaning.
 She has studied Communications Sciences at the University of Lima as well as received a B.A.
 (Hons) in Photographic Arts from the University of the Arts London.
 Her first solo exhibition Under the Black Sun (1993), curated by Robert Delpire, was presented at the Palais de Tokyo, Paris and in 1995, she worked as a curatorial assistant in the Photography Department at the Musée Carnavalet, Paris.

 She received the Rockefeller Foundation Artist Grant and was awarded the Romeo Martinez Photography Prize and the Young Ibero-American Creators Prize for her series The Lost Steps (1998).